JerryHol/bhconfig/README.md

   - magic amulets Ping if filter level 0 and tier 5
   - magic amulets ping if filter level 1 and tier 6
   - magic amulets ilvl 88+ ping if filter level 1 and tier 5
+- Classic Magic tiers added for use with classic automatically
+- Identified Magic tiers added

 * Rare items:
 - Made boxes on map more visibly appealing (you can tell what dropped by just looking at the different box style)